Jaswanth-S/microservices-poc/README.md

   --> run the application (use command --- mvn spring-boot:run)

-      you can observe that it is fetching propeties from github since this service is registered with config server
+    (you can observe that it is fetching propeties from github,

+         since this service is registered with config server)

 5. naviagte to zuul-gateway